philschrad/philschrad.github.io/pages/MATH202_lab4.md

 <img src="pic9.PNG" alt="drawing" width="400"/>

-The problem is with the automatic scaling feature of \emph{quiver}, combined with the fact that all the vectors in the direction field above have vastly different lengths.
+The problem is with the automatic scaling feature of `quiver`, combined with the fact that all the vectors in the direction field above have vastly different lengths.
 To fix this, we can scale all the vectors to have unit length, by dividing each one by its length.